Aspectise/Limited-Sniper/README.md

     "Speed": {
         "Checks_Wait_time": 0.4  Amount of time to wait between each check },
-    "Items": {
+    "Global_buy_limit": 1, Max amount of copies to buy from an id "Items": {
         "15181542808": 1, Limited ids with max price "13335138883": 1